Manta-Network/docs/docs/calamari/SDK.md

 ### Converting Public Tokens To Private Tokens

-This example converts 10 public KMA tokens to 10 private KMA tokens.
+This example converts 10 public KMA tokens to 10 zkKMA tokens.

 ```javascript
 // Identify the KMA token with an asset ID